markpatton/fix-vireo-action-tool/README.md

 custom action values on submissions in the database, apparently leaving it to the display logic to create checkbox controls for unselected custom action values in the UI.
-In Vireo 4 however new submissions are created with values forall custom actions recorded in the database, and the UI expects all of them to be present in the database in order to display checkbox controls for them.
+In Vireo 4 however new submissions are created with values for all custom actions recorded in the database, and the UI expects all of them to be present in the database in order to display checkbox controls for them.
 As a result, submissions which were created in a